 Back by popular demand, here is my slime recipe with a twist!
+If you are looking for how to make glitter slime, this slime recipe is one that is tried and true!
 I decided to share my glitter slime recipe for everyone who has loved my perfect slime recipe — the one that I recommend if you’ve had a slime fail!
 Or if you need to make slime right the first time.

 If slime has ever gone wrong for you, you will love this recipe because I developed it after hearing about my friends who were having slime fails!
 Slime can be so tricky!
 I have figured the main reason that borax slimes go all wrong.